Jackie Lovely

-Before Politics
+Earlier Life

-Before serving with the Legislative Assembly, Ms. Lovely was employed with the Good Samaritan Society, a charitable organization providing care services and programs to aging populations.
-Previously, she spent over 20 years with a family-owned property management and real estate company and more than 15 years as a project coordinator for a global energy distributor.
-She was an English as a second language instructor and a member and vice president of the Camrose and Leduc chambers of commerce.
+Prior to serving in the Legislative Assembly, Jackie Lovely was employed with the Good Samaritan Society, a charitable organization which provides care services and programs to aging populations.
+Lovely also worked in property management, real estate company and project coordination.
+Additionally, Lovely has served as an English as a Second Language instructor as well as vice president for both the Camrose Chamber of Commerce and Leduc Chamber of Commerce.
 She is also a Rotarian.

-Ms. Lovely holds an MBA from Cape Breton University, a Bachelor of Arts degree from the University of Saskatchewan, and a diploma in hotel and restaurant administration from Saskatchewan Polytechnic.
+Lovely holds an MBA from Cape Breton University, a Bachelor of Arts degree from the University of Saskatchewan, and a diploma in hotel and restaurant administration from Saskatchewan Polytechnic.

 Political career

-Before being elected to represent Camrose in the 2019 Alberta General Election, as a member of the United Conservative party, she ran unsuccessfully in 2012 and 2015 in the riding of Edmonton-Ellerslie, as the candidate for the Wildrose Party.
+Lovely started her political career as a candidate for the Wildrose Party, and ran unsuccessfully in 2012 and 2015 in the riding of Edmonton-Ellerslie.
+Following the amalgamation of the Wildrose and the Progressive Conservative parties, Lovely won her seat in the 2019 Alberta General Election, this time to represent Camrose as a Member of the Legislative Assembly of Alberta in the newly formed United Conservative Party (UCP) Government Caucus.

-In April 2021, she proposed Bill 216, the Fire Prevention and Fire Services Recognition Act, aimed at creating a “Fire Services Recognition Day” within Fire Prevention Week.
+In April 2021, she proposed Bill 216, the Fire Prevention and Fire Services Recognition Act, aimed at creating a Fire Services Recognition Day within Fire Prevention Week.

 On November 23, 2021, Lovely was appointed the Parliamentary Secretary for Status of Women, a position which she held until October 23, 2022.

-Lovely tabled Bill 205, the Official Sport of Alberta Act.
-“The sport commonly known as rodeo, including chuckwagon races, is hereby recognized and declared as the official sport of Alberta,” the bill reads, following its introduction in the legislature in December 2022, which as of March 29, 2023, is yet to pass.
-Calgary-North MLA Muhammad Yaseen introduced a similar private member’s bill in December 2020 and a committee report recommended it proceed onto next steps to become law.
+Lovely tabled Bill 205, The Official Sport of Alberta Act following its introduction to the legislature in December, 2022.
+Calgary-North MLA Muhammad Yaseen introduced a similar Private Member's Bill in December, 2020.

-Jackie Lovely was re-elected at the 2023 Alberta general election with a reduced majority.